clintonnzedimma/SausageHTTP/README.md

 # SausageHTTP
- A lightweight PHP library for sending HTTP request
+ A lightweight PHP library for sending HTTP requests